garrettpyke/garrettpyke/README.md

-- 👋 Hi, @garrettpyke here!
+- 👋 Hello, @garrettpyke here!
+- I'm a full-stack engineer who loves to learn.
+I have a bachelor's degree in Software Engineering from Weber State University, but I consider that as the *end of the beginning* of my learning journey.
+I'm in the process of learning more about Cloud technologies (AWS, Oracle, Azure, Google, ...).
-- 🌱 I’m enjoying learning more about TypeScript, Angular, Python, Java, Machine Learning, SQL & NoSQL DBs, and Graph DBs if I ever get the time.
+- 🌱 I’m enjoying learning more about Python & Java in Machine Learning, GoLang, Ruby and Graph DBs if I ever get the time.
 - 📫 How to reach me - garrettpyke@gmail.com